-The Salk Institute for Biological Studies-In April 2006, the Company entered into a license agreement (the "Salk Agreement") with the Salk Institute for Biological Studies ("Salk") for a worldwide, exclusive license to certain patents owned by Salk.
-Under the terms of the Salk Agreement, the Company paid an up-front license fee of \$0.1 million and agreed to issue Salk 6,132 shares of the Company's common stock after the Company raised its initial preferred stock financing.
-In March 2007, the Company issued 6,132 shares of its common stock to Salk.
-The shares had a fair value of \$0.1 million as of the date of issuance.
-In connection with the license fee and common stock issuance, the Company recorded \$0.1 million as research and development expense in 2007.
-Under the Salk Agreement, the Company was obligated to pay Salk royalties on net sales, if any, as well as an annual maintenance fee of \$35,000 and milestone payments related to the achievement of certain clinical and regulatory goals.
-As of December 31, 2012, none of these goals had been achieved, and no milestones were payable.
-In March 2013, the Company terminated the Salk Agreement.
+The Salk Institute for Biological Studies-In April 2006, the Company entered into a license agreement (the "Salk agreement") with the Salk Institute for Biological Studies ("Salk") for a worldwide, exclusive license to certain patents owned by Salk.
+Under the terms of the Salk agreement, the Company paid an up-front license fee of \$50,000 and agreed to issue Salk 75,426 shares of the Company's common stock after the Company raised its initial preferred stock financing.
+In March 2007, the Company issued 75,426 shares of its common stock to Salk.
+The shares had a fair value of \$75,000 as of the date of issuance.
+In connection with the license fee and common stock issuance, the Company recorded \$125,000 as research and development expense in 2007.
+Under the Salk agreement, the Company is obligated to pay Salk royalties on net sales, if any, as well as an annual maintenance fee of \$35,000 and milestone payments related to the achievement of certain clinical and regulatory goals.
+Through December 31, 2012, none of these goals had been achieved and no milestones were payable.
+On March 19, 2013, the Company terminated the Salk agreement.

-University of Colorado-In July 2007, the Company entered into an exclusive option agreement (the "Option Agreement") with the Regents of the University of Colorado ("Colorado"), whereby the Company was granted the exclusive 12-month option to license at a future date certain patents owned by Colorado.
-Under the terms of the Option Agreement, the Company agreed to reimburse Colorado for fees and costs incurred to date and ongoing patent prosecution costs.
-From September 2008 to December 2010, the Company paid Colorado a total of \$0.1 million to extend the option period through December 31, 2010 for certain of the patents, and paid patent prosecution costs on those patents.
-In April 2013, the Company entered into an exclusive license agreement (the "Colorado Agreement") with Colorado for certain of the patents owned by Colorado.
-Under the terms of the Colorado Agreement, the Company will pay Colorado a license fee of \$0.2 million, with \$0.1 million payable within 30 days of execution of the Colorado Agreement and the balance upon the close of a financing with proceeds specifically earmarked in writing for the development of a lung cancer indication involving the licensed patents.
+University of Colorado-In July 2007, the Company entered into an exclusive option agreement (the "option agreement") with the Regents of the University of Colorado ("Colorado"), whereby the Company was granted the exclusive 12-month option to license at a future date certain patents owned by Colorado.
+Under the terms of the option agreement, the Company agreed to reimburse Colorado for fees and costs incurred to date and ongoing patent prosecution costs.
+From September 2008 to December 2010, the Company paid Colorado a total of \$100,000 to extend the option period through December 31, 2010 for certain of the patents, and paid patent prosecution costs on those patents.
+In April 2013, the Company entered into an exclusive license agreement (the "Colorado agreement") with Colorado for certain of the patents owned by Colorado.
+Under the terms of the Colorado agreement, the Company will pay Colorado a license fee of \$200,000, with \$50,000 payable within 30 days of execution of the Colorado agreement and the balance upon the close of a financing with proceeds specifically earmarked in writing for the development of a lung cancer indication involving the licensed patents.
 In each case, the license fee is payable in cash or the equivalent value of shares of the Company's common stock.
-Upon the execution of the Colorado Agreement in April 2013, the Company recorded a liability of \$0.1 million in research and development expense.
-In November 2013, the Company issued 20,325 shares of its common stock to University License Equity Holdings, Inc. ("ULEH"), an affiliate of Colorado, to extinguish the liability and recorded additional research and development expense of \$0.3 million to reflect the fair value of shares granted to ULEH.
-Under the Colorado Agreement, the Company is obligated to pay Colorado royalties on net sales, if any, and milestone payments related to the achievement of certain clinical and regulatory goals.
-As of December 31, 2013, none of these goals had been achieved, and no milestones were payable.
+Upon the execution of the Colorado agreement in April 2013, the Company recorded a liability of \$50,000 in research and development expense.
+In November 2013, the Company issued 250,000 shares of its common stock with an estimated fair value of \$300,000 to University License Equity Holdings, Inc., or ULEH, an affiliate of Colorado, to extinguish the liability, and will record additional research and development expense of approximately \$250,000 in the fourth guarter of fiscal 2013 to reflect the additional fair value of shares granted to ULEH.
+Under the Colorado agreement, the Company is obligated to pay Colorado royalties on net sales, if any, and milestone payments related to the achievement of certain clinical and regulatory goals.
+Through September 30, 2013, none of these goals had been achieved and no milestones were payable.

-4. Property and Equipment, net
+4. Property and Equipment

-Property and equipment, net, consisted of the following (in thousands):
+Property and equipment as of December 31, 2011 and 2012 and September 30, 2013, consisted of the following (in thousands):